facebookarchive/xctool/README.md

 ## Features

-__xctool__ is drop-in replacement for xcodebuild that adds a few extra
+__xctool__ is drop-in replacement for `xcodebuild test` that adds a few extra features:

-features:
+* **Faster, parallelized test runs.**

+  _xctool_ can optionally run all of your test bundles in parallel, speeding up your test runs significantly.
+At Facebook, we've seen 2x and 3x speed ups by parallelizing our runs.

+  Use the `-parallelize` option with _run-tests_ or _test_ to enable.
+See [Parallelizing Test Runs](#parallelizing-test-runs) for more info.

-* **Structured output of build and test results.**
+* **Structured output of test results.**

-  _xctool_ captures all build events and test results as structured JSON objects.
+  _xctool_ captures all test results as structured JSON objects.
 If you're building a continuous integration system, this means you don't have to regex parse _xcodebuild_ output anymore.

   Try one of the [Reporters](#reporters) to customize the output or get the full event stream with the `-reporter json-stream` option.